groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/cadoptions/_index.md

 | height | int | The height of the output result in pixels. |

 **Returns:**
-[CadOptions](../../com.groupdocs.viewer.options/cadoptions) - A new instance of the  CadOptions  class for rendering by height.
+[CadOptions](../../com.groupdocs.viewer.options/cadoptions) - a new instance of the  CadOptions  class for rendering by height.
 ### forRenderingByWidthAndHeight(int width, int height) {#forRenderingByWidthAndHeight-int-int-}
 ```
 public static CadOptions forRenderingByWidthAndHeight(int width, int height)